Home / Health & Wellness Articles / Relationships / How to Deal with Infidelity

 Take some time before reacting

-Emotions of shock, anger and grief are common reactions to learning of a spouse’s infidelity.
-Working through these emotions takes time and effort, and it is important to give yourself space to collect all your thoughts and feelings.
-Try rehearsing in your mind what you will say so that you present yourself as assertive rather than aggressive – approaching it with anger will lead to rash decision-making.
-Practice emotional regulation tools such as mindfulness, self-regulation and seven-second breathing.
+Emotions of shock, anger, and grief are common reactions to learning of a spouse’s infidelity – working through these emotions takes time and effort.
+It is important to give yourself space to collect all your thoughts and feelings.
+Try rehearsing what you will say to your partner so that you present yourself as assertive rather than aggressive – approaching it with anger will lead to rash decision-making.
+Practice emotional regulation tools such as mindfulness, self-regulation, and seven-second breathing.

 Total separation

-The affair must be over.
 Total separation from the other person is the only way to end an affair.
 It is important for the spouse involved in the affair to be open and honest and tell the other that they are still committed to the marriage.
 Making a drastic break from a lover can be a very tough task, as they fulfilled some sort of need or desire.
-They must be told it is over, leaving no room for discussion.
-Without total separation, healthy marital recovery is impossible.
+Without total separation, healthy marital recovery cna prove to be incredibly challenging.

 Accept responsibility

-The cheating spouse must admit what happened and take full responsibility.
+The spouse who committed the infidelity must admit to what happened and take full responsibility.
 They must be completely transparent, providing answers to any of the other’s questions.
 This will lead to conversations about what went wrong and what needs to change.
-However, it is best that the cheating spouse avoid giving every specific detail about their infidelity, as this often leads to hurt feelings rather than restoration.
-Only disclose as many details are necessary for your spouse to understand what occurred.
+However, it is best that the unfaithful spouse avoid giving every specific detail about their infidelity, as this often leads to hurt feelings rather than restoration.
+Only disclose as many details as are necessary for your spouse to understand what occurred.
 Trust will not return overnight, but accepting responsibility is a good starting point.

 Identify and share needs

-Everyone has core emotional needs that, when they are met, bring the highest level of happiness and joy to them.
-When they are not being met, feelings of frustration and unhappiness occur.
-Here is where the unfaithful may look outside the marriage to have these needs met rather than communicating these needs to their spouse.
+Everyone has core emotional needs that bring the highest level of happiness and joy to them when they are met.
+When they are not being met, feelings of frustration and unhappiness can occur.
+It is when certain needs are not being met that one spouse may look outside the marriage to have them met rather than communicating their needs to their spouse.
 Both spouses should relate their needs to each other and work to fulfill them together.
 One method with proven effectiveness is active listening – a conscious effort to hear the complete message being communicated.
 Active listening entails validating each other’s feelings as they are communicated and listening to understand rather than to respond.
 This communication strategy will help them better understand each other’s needs and how to fulfill them.

 Allow time for healing